 It’s likely that right now neither solution has everything you want.
 That could change sometime in 2018 though.

 In terms of accuracy, Qualys vs Nessus is a tight race.
-Both give you fewer false positives and false negatives than the #3 vulnerability scanner, Nexpose from Rapid7.
+Both give you fewer false positives and false negatives than the #3 vulnerability scanner, Rapid7 Nexpose.
 Nexpose looks at the registry, but doesn’t dig into the filesystem as deeply as Qualys or Nessus do.
 This makes Nexpose faster, but makes it a lot less accurate.
 This drives remediation teams crazy, but if the file containing a vulnerability didn’t update, the system is still vulnerable.
 False negatives are bad.
 The solution isn’t to ignore them, it’s to dig deep and fix them.
 Here’s how I used to do it.

 Also, with either solution, you need authenticated scans for any degree of accuracy.
 Neither tool gives good results without authentication–they’ll have too many false negatives and false positives.